The Myth of School Meals

 Students Succeed with School Meals Developed by the N.C.
 Division of Public Health with funding from Child Nutrition Services, N.C.
 Department of Public Instruction

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

-U.S. Department of Agriculture
+(1) mail: U.S. Department of Agriculture

 Office of the Assistant Secretary for Civil Rights